 At AMUN, blocs will not be treated as official bodies.
 Representatives are encouraged to caucus in their bloc groups only when appropriate.
-Representatives should be aware that the state they represent may no longer actively participate in bloc politics, or may vote outside of its traditional bloc based on the circumstances.
-Above all, remember that you represent your country and your country's interests, regardless of your participation in a bloc while caucusing and drafting.
+Representatives should be aware that the State they represent may no longer actively participate in bloc politics, or may vote outside of its traditional bloc based on the circumstances.
+Above all, remember that you represent your State and your State's interests, regardless of your participation in a bloc while caucusing and drafting.